 The Congressional App Challenge

-We are pleased to announce that the Congressional App Challenge, a competition designed to encourage student participation in computer science and coding, will take place from July 26th to November 1st this year.
+We are pleased to announce that the Congressional App Challenge, a competition designed to encourage student participation in computer science and coding, will take place from June 1st to October 19th this year.
+Winners will be announced in December.

 Officially launched by the U.S. House of Representatives in 2015, this nationwide effort allows students to compete against their peers by creating and an application or “app,” for mobile, tablet, or computer devices.
 The Challenge is designed to promote innovation and engagement in coding and computer science.

 The Congressional App Challenge is open to all students in the 4th Congressional District of Georgia.

 Students looking to compete in this year's challenge should check for details here

 Submissions will be judged on the following criteria: